US Secretary of State Antony Blinken recognizes April as Arab American Heritage Month - KESQ

 By Mirna Alsharif, CNN

-US Secretary of State Antony Blinken recognized April as Arab American Heritage Month in a statement Friday, the first time Blinken himself has recognized the month since the State Department designated it last year.
+US Secretary of State Antony Blinken recognized April as Arab American Heritage Month in a statement Friday.

 “This month, we recognize National Arab American Heritage Month and honor the contributions of this diverse community to America,” said Blinken.
 “Immigrants with origins from the Arab world have been arriving to the United States since before our country’s independence and have contributed to our nation’s advancements in science, business, technology, foreign policy, and national security.”

-Note: CORRECTION: A previous version of this story incorrectly said Friday was the first time Blinken recognized Arab American Heritage Month.
-Blinken last year posted on Twitter in support of the month.